mitsuba-renderer/drjit/docs/unused/gpu.rst

 `TensorFlow <https://www.tensorflow.org/>`_ and `PyTorch
 <https://pytorch.org/>`_ that have become standard tools for training and
 evaluating neural networks.
-In the following, we outline the main differences between these frameworks and Enoki.
+In the following, we outline the main differences between these frameworks and Dr.Jit.

 Both PyTorch and Tensorflow provide two main operational modes: *eager mode* directly evaluates arithmetic operations on the GPU, which yields excellent